-With its comprehensive hiking-related services, this region provides the perfect setting for a hiking adventure.
+With its comprehensive hiking-related services, the Destination Gstaad provides the perfect setting for a hiking adventure.
 The many Alpine restaurants, mountain inns, hotels and barbecue sites are inviting places to stop and relax.
 Along with maps to help you plan your tour, there is a range of public transport options available to take you to the starting point of your chosen route.

 No other resort in Switzerland offers so much culinary expertise in such a small area as Gstaad: 18 restaurants with a total of 229 Gault Millau points are merely the icing on the cake for anyone who enjoys fine dining.
 You can choose from a further 100 restaurants offering a wide and varied range of different cuisines.
 Directly on or off the hiking trails.